 Disability movement a vital force

 Swedish organisations for people with disabilities have been influencing policymaking for over 50 years.
-Most of these organisations belong to the Swedish Disability Federation, an umbrella body designed to influence official policy.
-The Federation is an active member of the European Disability Forum (EDF), an independent NGO that represents the interests of 80 million Europeans with disabilities.
+Most of these organisations belong to the Swedish Disability Federation (Handikappförbunden), an umbrella body designed to influence official policy.
+The federation is an active member of the European Disability Forum (EDF), an independent NGO that represents the interests of 80 million Europeans with disabilities.

 The organisations help shape public opinion by presenting their members’ demands and proposing improvements.
-In 2011, about 60 organisations for people with disabilities received state grants amounting to more than SEK 182 million (EUR 20.2 million/USD 25.4 million) to help them pursue their activities.
-Most are organized on the basis of their members’ disabilities.
+In 2015, about 65 organisations for people with disabilities received state grants amounting to more than SEK 183 million (EUR 20 million/USD 22 million) to help them pursue their activities.
+Most are organised on the basis of their members’ disabilities.
 Many have special youth sections, and some focus specifically on children and families.

 Laws against discrimination

 The Act concerning Support and Service for Persons with Certain Functional Impairments (LSS) was enforced in 1994.
 It is a human rights law designed to offer people with extensive disabilities greater opportunities to lead independent lives, and to ensure that they have equal living conditions and enjoy full participation in community life.
 It can offer support in the form of personal assistance in everyday life, counselling, housing with special services, or assistance for parents whose children have disabilities.
 As its name indicates, the Act applies only to certain groups of disabled people.
 People not covered by it can seek assistance from their municipality under the Social Services Act.
 This and the Planning and Building Act are examples of laws containing clauses that apply specifically to disabled people.